 While Stowe is a very pet-friendly town, pets are not allowed at the Balloon Festival for safety reasons.
 Nervous about going up?
 According to the festival organizers, the first hot-air balloon passengers were a rooster, a sheep, and a duck!
 It was an eight-minute flight, and they all survived!

-A classic New England event, The Independence Day Parade begins at 1pm at the Stowe Events Field and ends at the Memorial Park.
+An Old Fashioned Fourth of July is a classic New England event, with The Independence Day Parade begins at 1pm at the Stowe Events Field and ends at the Memorial Park.
 The parade goes through the village and features floats, animals, bands from all over Vermont and more!